Zion National Park Itinerary: 1, 2 and 3 days in Zion

 - Angels Landing: take the first shuttle of the day to Stop 6, The Grotto, for an early morning hike to the iconic Angels Landing, one of the most challenging trails in Zion (5 hours).
 If you plan to hike Angels Landing then you don’t need to include Scout Lookout as a separate hike on day 1 as Angels Landing follows the same trail as far as Scout Lookout before branching off to Angels Landing.
 Read more on our Angels Landing hike – click here to read!

 Zion itinerary tip: Angels Landing is an adrenaline inducing hike which follows a narrow ridge with huge drops on either side.
 We find the trail much more pleasant when crowds are low and so highly recommend an early start on the hike.
+The Angels Landing chains section is currently closed (August 2020) but hikers can still go as far as Scout Lookout.

 - Lunch: picnic or hop on the shuttle to Zion Lodge at stop 5 or return to Springdale for a lunch break